 Legislators chasing down VAT fraud criminals and merchants dealing with shady suppliers face the same challenges: VAT fraud schemes are complex operations run by clever professionals.
 They’re hard to catch and even harder to recover from.
 Merchants can stay ahead of the curve by becoming familiar with some of the most common VAT fraud schemes.

 Perhaps the most well-known fraud scheme associated with VAT is the carousel scheme: a fraudulent trader imports goods VAT-free and sells the goods to a company controlled by a known accomplice who charges the VAT.
 That company sells the goods through a series of unwitting companies, each liable for VAT, before the goods are finally exported.
 At this point, the first link in the chain disappears without reporting the VAT on charges to the consumer, then the final link vanishes once it has reclaimed the VAT associated with the tax agency.

+VAT scams are more common than you think.
 Reuters reported on a 2003 carousel scheme where 12 people were arrested in a £25 million computer chip scam.

 Fake or fictitious traders